 Five to seven hours with eight months access to the module.

-PTC e-Learning Modules are concentrated, online courses that focus on specialist topics relevant to an editor's working life.
+PTC e-Learning Modules are concentrated, online courses that focus on specialist topics relevant to publishing working life.
 They are designed to build on a foundation of existing skills and experience.